We all want to save money, but most of us probably don’t know where to begin.

 That is exactly what Work at Home Adventures is about.

-The thing that really has me hooked is their amount of list posts they have on their site.
+The thing that really has me hooked is the amount of list posts they have on their site.

-I say they but it’s really only one woman behind the scenes that is making everything happen.
+I say them, but it’s really only one woman behind the scenes who is making everything happen.

-I’m sure she has her team but they produce awesome content that will help you find the best ways to put your money on and even offline.
+I’m sure she has her team, but they produce awesome content that will help you find the best ways to put your money online and even offline.

-This site is using the same exact theme I used when I first started making money online, which makes it super simple.
+This site uses the same exact theme I used when I first started making money online, which makes it super simple.

-There are no fancy things on the site besides the crazy amount of ads but you will still be able to focus on the content they provide.
+There are no fancy things on the site besides the crazy number of ads, but you will still be able to focus on the content they provide.